 This body of water has no tide throughout the year which means that the water level doesn’t change.

-Two types of currents exist here.
+Two types of currents exist in the Black Sea.
 First is the water-driven currents that happens at the surface.
 Second is the newly discovered undersea current which goes through the Bosporus Strait.

 Besides the horizontal currents, there are also vertical currents or “upwelling” but only limited from the water surface down to 200 meters.